Governor: Texas gunman said he was going to shoot up school

-Salvador Ramos, 18, used an AR-15-style semi-automatic rifle in the bloodshed Tuesday at Robb Elementary School in Uvalde that ended with police storming a classroom and killing him.
-He had legally bought two such rifles just days before, soon after his birthday, authorities said.
+Salvador Ramos, 18, used an AR-15-style semi-automatic rifle in the bloodshed Tuesday at Robb Elementary School in Uvalde, which ended when police stormed a classroom and killed him.
+He legally bought the rifle and a second one like it last week, just after his birthday on May 16, authorities said.

 “Evil swept across Uvalde yesterday.
 Anyone who shoots his grandmother in the face has to have evil in his heart,” Gov. Greg Abbott said.
 “But it is far more evil for someone to gun down little kids.”